Peter Brinson: Biography

 Peter Neilson Brinson, who was born in Llandudno, Wales, on 6 March 1920, was educated at Denstone College, Staffordshire, and then studied Philosophy, Politics and Economics (PPE) at Keble College, Oxford.
-He matriculated at the University of Oxford in 1938, but did not graduate until 1948, as he served in the Royal Artillery during the Second World War, reaching the rank of captain; he was a tank commander with Montgomery at the Battle of El Alamein.
+He matriculated at the University of Oxford in 1938, but did not graduate until 1948, as he served in the Royal Armoured Corps during the Second World War, reaching the rank of captain; he was a tank commander with Montgomery at the Battle of El Alamein.
+Immediately post-war he served with the 3rd Kings Own Hussars in Palestine as a Major.
 After leaving Oxford, he worked for the London Film Centre, writing film scripts and carrying out research.
 His involvement with ballet dated from his time at the centre.
 In 1952, The Black Swan, which he wrote and produced and which starred Beryl Grey and John Field from the Royal Ballet, was the first ballet film to use stereoscope.

 In 1964 Brinson set up "Ballet for All", a small touring group of the Royal Ballet companies, which performed widely across the country to introduce ballet to many people of all ages.
 The performances were theme-based demonstrations performed in costume, including titles such as The Birth of the Royal Ballet and Two Coppelias.
 There were on average 150 performances per year reaching around 70,000 people.
 "Ballet for All" closed in 1979.
 In 1970 he published, with Clement Crisp, a book also titled Ballet for All and he made seven programmes on video based on his original scripts.